Valalala/Valalala.github.io/index.md

 ---
 layout: default
-title: Valalala | Your one stop shop for all the projects that I have worked on.
+title: Valalala | Your one stop shop for all the projects I have worked on.
 ---